 I don’t need to tell you what you want to do or what is right for you.
 You already know that.

-You start your day, but after some time, you are doing something else or not doing anything.
+You start your day well, but after some time, you are doing something else that wastes your time.
 Why is that?

-1. 80/20 rule
+2. 80/20 rule

 The rule suggests that 20 percent of your activities will result in 80 percent of your work.